 Aside from the core stability and ruggedness, we also have to address the materials used on the exterior.
 Sure, in most cases it is going be a plastic of some type.
 The difference is that these composite materials are not your ordinary brittle plastic.
 Instead, you are most likely going to run into durable ABS depending on the brand you are looking at.
 These are more than capable of dealing with usual wear and tear.

-Spending some $300 on a set of studio headphones buys you a ticket into a whole new world of studio monitoring.
-Not only is the level of performance raised, but you are presented with options and choices which aren’t available in lower segments of the market.
-The models we’ve chosen are in our opinion the very best you can get at the moment.
-We were looking for only the proven headphones that are actually used in studios around the world and have a decent enough track record.
-No matter which one you decide to go with, you won’t be disappointed.
+Spending up to $300 on a set of studio headphones really does buy you a ticket into a whole new world of studio monitoring.
+Not only is the level of performance raised, but you are presented with options and choices that are just not offered in lower segments of the market.